naninovel/docs/docs/guide/integration-options.md

 An example project with Naninovel used as both drop-in dialogue for a 3D adventure game and a switchable standalone novel mode is [available on GitHub](https://github.com/Naninovel/IntegrationExample).
 You can [clone the repository](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) with a Git client or [download it as a zip archive](https://github.com/Naninovel/IntegrationExample/archive/master.zip).

-::: warn
+::: warning
-Naninovel package is not distributed with the project, hence compilation errors will be produced after opening it for the first time; import Naninovel from the Asset Store to resolve the issues.
+Naninovel package is not distributed with the project, hence compilation errors will be produced after opening it for the first time; importing the package will resolve the issues.
 :::

 All the project-specific (example) scripts are stored at `Assets/Runtime` folder.